GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/10.291-300/10.Jerusalem-the-Golden/docs.md

 ---
+title: |
-title: 300.
-Jerusalem the Golden
+    300. Jerusalem the Golden - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 300.
+Jerusalem the Golden.
+Jerusalem the golden,  With milk and honey blest,  Beneath thy contemplation  Sink heart and voice oppressed.
+I know not, O I know not  What holy joys are there;  What radiancy of glory,  What bliss beyond compare.
+    keywords:  |
-    keywords: Church Hymnal, Jerusalem the Golden, Jerusalem the golden,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Jerusalem the Golden, Jerusalem the golden.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 300. JERUSALEM THE GOLDEN
+####  Church Hymnal 1941,

 ```txt
 1.